Preparing the phenotypic data

 The TSV MUST NOT contain:

-- Missing values in the columns you plan to annotate as containing the primary subject IDs and session IDs (if available)
+- Missing values in the columns you intend to annotate as the primary subject ID or session ID (if available)

 For all phenotypic variables currently modeled by Neurobagel, see the data dictionary section.